khoi/khoi-hugo/content/blog/macos-development-setup.md

 - I use [Dracula](http://draculatheme.com) as the color scheme for most of my editor.

 ## Conclusion

-Those above are the softwares and packages that I use on my macOS.
-I'll probably go in to detail on how I use my shell with `fish` + `tmux` + `neovim` in another blog post.
+Overall, I'm really happy with the setup above.
+One thing I need to figure out is how to make use of this fancy-yet-useless TouchBar.
+Also I'll probably go in to detail on how I use my shell with `fish` + `tmux` + `neovim` in another blog post.
 Stay tuned 🙇‍♂️.